revanthkolli/revanthkolli.github.io/about.markdown

 Occasionally, I refine what I'm learning into reviews, stories, Telugu* songs and other posts.
 I don't know if that's useful for anyone else, but it helps me refine my thoughts and view of the world.
 Anything else that comes out of it is just a bonus.

+You can also find my posts on [Medium](https://medium.com/written-by-revanth).

 # The rest

-I'm currently in NYC.
+I'm currently a software engineer at Yext in NYC.
 When I'm not writing or consuming stories, I'm usually playing games with family and friends or learning how to cook new dishes.

 \* Telugu is a South Indian language